sirthias/borer/README.md

 ## When (not) to use _BORER_ for JSON

-Since _BORER_ treats JSON as a binary format and reads/writes from/to raw bytes it isn't optimized for reading from `String` input.
+Since _BORER_ treats JSON as a binary format and reads/writes from/to raw bytes it isn't optimized for consuming or producing Strings.
 (Strings have to first be UTF-8 encoded in order to be readable by _BORER_.)
 So, if you need to frequently consume `String` input other [JSON] libraries will likely perform better.
 Also, if you need to manipulate the JSON structures in any way between (de)serializing from/to the wire and from/to your data model then _BORER_ will not help you and a DOM/AST-based JSON solution (like [Circe]) will likely be the